Guidance

 Introduction

-The Department of Health and Social Care (DHSC) is making £12 million available to support local authorities’ adult social work services to create additional adult social work apprenticeships.
+In January 2024 the Department of Health and Social Care (DHSC) committed £12 million to support local authorities’ adult social work services to create additional adult social work apprenticeships.
+In March 2024, £8 million of the funding was delivered.
+The further £4 million committed by the previous government has been suspended.

 Purpose

-The purpose of the Adult Social Work Apprenticeship Fund is to increase social worker capacity in local authority adult social care.
-The funding provides a contribution for local authorities to fund the costs associated with facilitating apprenticeships that are not otherwise covered by the apprenticeship levy.
-Local authorities can apply for funding of up to £30,000 per apprenticeship.
+The purpose of the Adult Social Work Apprenticeship Fund was to increase social worker capacity in local authority adult social care.
+The funding provided a contribution for local authorities to fund the costs associated with facilitating apprenticeships that are not otherwise covered by the apprenticeship levy.
+Local authorities could apply for funding of up to £30,000 per apprenticeship.

 The apprenticeship levy (or levy transfers for non-levy paying employers) funds the higher education institute degree elements of an apprenticeship.
 There are other elements to an apprenticeship that the Adult Social Work Apprenticeship Fund should be used for, such as recruitment, supervision and management costs.